IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 	- Gandras Dol
 	- Sabra Dol - gandras' daughter.
 16 yrs. naradriel voice
 - seagrass farmers, fishers
+	- Samuel - neighbor who cares for Gyrfalcon's homestead
 - masons guild
+- mettlewise - what's their deal

 # Monsters
 - need monsters to fight
+- Priests loyal to Owl (have been hoodwinked)
+- Owl has made allies with some sahuagin? lets make them non-sentient
+	- has some artifact to charm them/ stole something of theirs to force them to work for her
+- Owl summons some monsters to take out the cisterns
+	- elementals?
+	- undead? would fit with her teachings to leanna. undead sahuaguin? could be very cool..
+	- clues abt felichian nature - should be divine???

 # Treasure
 - Something for bluemoon